LightAboveFighter/Stepic_project_312/README.md

 ```
 prog struc -C=a.yaml
 ```
+## Table

-To build the table, run the file "start.py".
-Specify the class number as the first argument.
-The second argument indicates the need to update (or write for the first time) data about the class (True if needed else False).
-If you have file "Session_information.txt" with client_id and client_secret, don't write enything else.
-Otherwise third argument would be client_id and forth - client_secret, both type string
+To build the table, run the file "start.py"

+* `your_class_id` --- the class id as the first argument
+* `update` --- the second argument, indicates the need to update (or write for the first time) data about the class (True if needed else False)
+* `client_id` --- your client_id, type string
+* `client_secret` --- your client_secret, type string

+If you have file "Session_information.txt" with client_id and client_secret, don't write anything for third and forth arguments

 # Usage of Classes from src/API/